 - In every episode of Gekisou Sentai Carranger after the next episode preview, one of the characters gives safety tips for pedestrians (of course, 'cause kids are still not legally entitled to drive).

-- The ABC Family series The Secret Life of the American Teenager features a clip of Shailene Woodley's character prompting teens and parents to talk about underage sex, because "Teenage pregnancy is 100% avoidable!"
+- The Freeform series The Secret Life of the American Teenager features a clip of Shailene Woodley's character prompting teens and parents to talk about underage sex, because "Teenage pregnancy is 100% avoidable!"
 This mostly only happens during commercial breaks of the show itself.

 - Sometimes other characters do this, like Francia Raisa's character, Adrian.